vossisboss/tutorial-series/customize-homepage.md

 {% endblock content %}
 ```

 In your Homepage template, notice the use of `firstof` in line 13.
-TIt's helpful to use this tag when you have created a series of fallback options, and you want to display the first one that has a value.
+It's helpful to use this tag when you have created a series of fallback options, and you want to display the first one that has a value.
 So, in your template, the `firstof` template tag displays `page.hero_cta` if it has a value.
 If `page.hero_cta` doesn't have a value, then it displays `page.hero_cta_link.title`.

 Congratulations!
-You have completed the first stage of your Portfolio website 🎉🎉🎉.
+You've completed the first stage of your Portfolio website 🎉🎉🎉.

 <!-- Note to Damilola: Provide an explanation for StreamField and distinguish it from RichtextField; Ask for a draft explanation of wagtailcore.Page from Thibaud.
 Explain "firstof" in the Homepage template.
 You can reference the "firstof" in django documentation-->